Art galleries, science centers, planetariums, and historic houses—there’s a Chicago museum to suit every interest.

 Aesthetes should head straight for the Art Institute or the Museum of Contemporary Art, while parents with kids will want to check out the Field Museum and its soaring T-rex fossil.
 Also worth a visit are institutions like the Adler Planetarium, with its shows about the night sky; the sprawling Museum of Science and Industry, where you can watch a model train travel from Chicago to Seattle; and the Chicago History Museum, which explores the Windy City of yesteryear.
 You can even visit Frank Lloyd Wright’s former home and studio for a closer look at the influential architect.

-Below, we’ve rounded up our favorite museums in Chicago.
+Below, we’ve rounded up seven must-visit museums in Chicago.
 Head to any one for a deeper understanding of the cultural passions that drive this city.

 Founded in 1879, the Art Institute of Chicago is one of the oldest and largest art museums in the country.
 The Modern Wing alone spans a whopping 264,000 square feet, with a Pritzker Prize–winning design by Renzo Piano and a pedestrian bridge leading straight to Millennium Park.
 Inside, visitors will find works by such famous artists as Picasso, Matisse, and Magritte.
 For even more noteworthy works, head to the European Painting and Sculpture Wing, where you can stand in awe of Gustave Caillebotte’s Paris Street; Rainy Day, Monet’s Stacks of Wheat (End of Summer), Toulouse-Lautrec’s At the Moulin Rouge, and Seurat’s A Sunday on La Grande Jatte.